alaudet/raspi-sump/docs/install.md

 ===============

 These instructions will do the following
-- install the Lighttpd
+- install the Lighttpd webserver on your Pi
+- copy the provided index.html file to your webserver
+- link charts to web folder to view charts
 - configure cron to run the script to create for graphs of sump pump activity
-- link charts to web folder to view charts

 To view your sump pit activity install the Lighttpd webserver on your